ReactiveMatter/tunnelcms/readme.md

 Place them in the root of your website, and run `composer install` in tunnel directory.

-Or download the (latest release)(https://github.com/ReactiveMatter/tunnelcms/releases/tag/public) and place them in the root of your website.
+If you don't want to use composer, download the [latest release](https://github.com/ReactiveMatter/tunnelcms/releases/tag/public) and place them in the root of your website.

 Tunnel CMS will render your markdown files dynamically, so that you can focus on writing.